stoeffel/awesome-fp-js/README.md

 * [immutable-sequence.js](https://github.com/qiao/immutable-sequence.js) –  High performance implementation of Immutable Sequence in JavaScript, based on [Finger Trees](https://github.com/qiao/fingertree.js).
 * [Timm](http://guigrpa.github.io/timm/) – Immutability helpers with fast reads and acceptable writes.
 * [Lazy.js](https://github.com/dtao/lazy.js) – A utility library with a lazy engine under the hood that strives to do as little work as possible while being as flexible as possible.
+* [DerivableJS](https://github.com/ds300/derivablejs) – Functional Reactive State for JavaScript and TypeScript.
+DerivableJS enables you to make elegant declarative statements about how your bits of state are related.

 ### Algebraic Data Types